GaloisInc/mctrace/release/README.md

 Two documentation files are available in the top-level directory:

-* `MCTRACE.md` describes the features and limitations of the current MCTrace tool.
+* `MCTRACE.md` describes the features and limitations of the MCTrace tool.

-* `DTRACE.md` describes the subset of the DTRACE language supported by the current implementation
+* `DTRACE.md` describes the subset of the DTRACE language supported by the current implementation.

 Important folders are as follows:

- * `examples/eval` contains a collection of probes primarily derived from those provided to us by WebSensing.
-The probes have been modified slightly after discussions with WebSensing to fit the currently supported DTrace syntax in MCTrace.
+ * `examples/eval` contains a collection of probes primarily derived from those provided by users.
  * `examples/full` contains source code and binaries for bundled test programs.
- * `examples/binaries` contains binaries from a statically compiled version of GNU coreutils for use with `mctrace`.
+ * `examples/binaries` contains binaries from a statically compiled version of GNU `coreutils` for use with `mctrace`.

 Using MCTrace in this demonstration
 -----------------------------------